xrstf/protokol/README.md

 ```
 Usage of protokol:
   -c, --container stringArray   Container names to store logs for (supports glob expression) (can be given multiple times)
+      --events                  Dump events for each matching Pod as a human readable log file (note: label selectors are not respected)
+      --events-raw              Dump events for each matching Pod as YAML (note: label selectors are not respected)
   -f, --flat                    Do not create directory per namespace, but put all logs in the same directory
       --kubeconfig string       kubeconfig file to use (uses $KUBECONFIG by default)
   -l, --labels string           Label-selector as an alternative to specifying resource names